 The Gleason score

-If the highest grade takes up 95% or more of a man's biopsy, however, that grade is counted twice as the Gleason score.
-If 3 grades of cancer are found in one biopsy core sample, the highest grade is always used, even if the majority of the core sample involves low-grade cancer.
+- If the highest grade takes up 95% or more of a man's biopsy, that grade is counted twice as the Gleason score

-The American Cancer Society reports that most biopsies are grade 3 or higher.
+Most biopsies are grade 3 or higher, according to the American Cancer Society.
 Grades 1 and 2 are rarely used.

 What the grades mean